c2j185/Final_Project/README.md

 - Tables for Machine Learning and Visualization in pg Admin4
 - Case severity risk analysis by State, Gender, and Age Group
 - Tableau dashboard displaying Machine Learning findings and interactive components using the Visualization dataset
+- Google Slides presentation detailing all portions of the analysis primarily using screenshot examples of the various stages